What information we collect about you

 Depending on your needs as a customer, we may also collect financial information of students and their parents in order to provide services.
 Registered Parents’ credit card information is collected by third-party payment processors

 As is true of most other websites and applications, Wefivesoft Sites and Applications collect certain information automatically and store it in log files.
 The information may include internet protocol (IP) addresses, the region or general location where your computer or device is accessing the internet, browser type, operating system, and other usage information about the use of our Sites and Applications, including a history of the pages you view.

 “Cookies” include commonly used pieces of information in the form of small files that are placed on an individual’s device to enable the individual to more easily communicate and interact with websites.
 When you visit our Site, we may send one or more cookies to your device.
 They enable us to store information about your device which helps us, amongst other things, to provide you with a good experience when you browse our Sites and enhance the level of services and functions provided.

 Our Sites do not support Do Not Track settings (“DNT”) at this time.
 DNT is a privacy preference you can set in your web browser to indicate that you do not want certain information about your website visits collected across websites when you have not interacted with that service on a page.

 Student and Parent Personal Information Our Customer Collects.

-You grant Wefivesoft a non-exclusive, royalty free license, to use equipment, software, your data or other material of yours solely for the purpose of providing, maintaining, and supporting you and other licensees with Wefivesoft products and services.
+You grant Wefivesoft a non-exclusive, royalty-free license, to use equipment, software, your data, or other material of yours solely to provide, maintain, and supportyou and other licensees with Wefivesoft products and services.